The Circadian Rhythm 5K 10k Marathon

 Here is a breakdown of how the circadian rhythm affects a runner choosing the time to workout and compete:

-Application: Hard workouts, like speed work, track intervals, or high-intensity tempo runs, are often most effective and yield the best adaptations when performed in this window.
+Application: Hard workouts, like speed work, track intervals, or high-intensity tempo runs, are often most effective and yield the best adaptations when performed.

 Performance is generally lowest in the early morning because core body temperature is at its lowest point.